ctkjose/robobo3dr1plus/readme.md

 The nozzle to bed distance is 0.9mm.

-When buying a replacement hotend you may want to consider the following.
+When buying a replacement hotend there are many considerations in particular with clone and budget options found online.
+I found this guide quite usefull to help me shop around and prepare myself when I got a V6 clone from Amazon.

 Clone (budget) hotends that have the PTFE tubing go all the way into the heat break/nozzle throat tend to degrade rapidly and clog.
-Hotends with lined nozzle throats have lower tolerance to higher temperatures and depending on the quality degrade over time creating more clogs.
-A "all metal" hotend is a better option and allows for higher temperatures, in this case the nozzle throat is not lined and no tubing goes inside.
+Hotends with lined nozzle throats have lower tolerance to higher temperatures and depending on the quality degrade over time creating more clogs/jams.
+An "all metal" hotend is a better option and allows for higher temperatures, in this case the nozzle throat is not lined and no tubing goes inside.

+E3D and Micro-Swiss sell heatbreaks that you can buy and replace the one that came in the budget hotend, you can also find titinium throats.
+Micro-Swiss has an affordable $12.99 throat that is plated with "TwinClad XT" to improve the smothness/lubrication.
+Work of caution is that your clone heat block and heat sink may NOT have the exact diameter as an original V6 so a M6 thread may not work for you.

 When you get a clone/budget hotend you may wanna check that it its assemble propperly is common to find a nozzle throat upside down among other details that will give you troubles.